AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 This can be unpractical or very inefficient in some cases where the amount of bandwidth available is a constraint.

-This key also needs to be communicated safely to the other party, which simply shifts the information protection problem to the key, instead of the message, if there is no other trusted communication channel.
+This key also needs to be communicated safely to the other party – which simply shifts the information protection problem to the key instead of the message, if there isn’t another trusted communication channel.

 The "One-Time Pad" name is a consequence of the physical pads that were exchanged by the parties before separating.
 These were booklets of random numbers, usually